gmess1/gmess1/README.md

 - 👋 Hi, I’m @gmess1
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning FLUSK
+- 🌱 I’m currently learning FLASK
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me g63gmess@gmail.com